lucasaiter/Enjoyable-1.3/README.md

  * Downloading and sharing input presets for different applications
  * Modern OS X features like resume and automatic termination

-Enjoyable is free software written by Joe Wreschnig and is based on the Enjoy codebase written by [Yifeng Huang](http://nongraphical.com) and [Sam McCall](http://abstractable.net/enjoy/).
+Enjoyable is free software written by Joe Wreschnig with minor additions by Sam Deane, and is based on the Enjoy codebase written by [Yifeng Huang](http://nongraphical.com) and [Sam McCall](http://abstractable.net/enjoy/).

+### New in 1.3

+Added in 1.3 is support for a "centered" mode for mouse move.

+In this mode, rather than nudging the mouse position left/right/up/down, the position an analog input is used to set the absolute position of the mouse as a deviation from the centre of the screen.
+The further the analog input is from the neutral point, the further away from the centre of the screen the mouse gets placed.

+This is intended to be a better solution for games such as Elite: Dangerous which can map the mouse to yaw/roll/pitch, and where it's valuable to be able to have the mouse snap back to a central point when the input is released.

 ## How to Use